 - Payment of the entire loan is not limited, so you are free to pay it back immediately if you wish

 - Repayments must be made yearly

-- A period of time in which you withdraw money from your RRSP can result in diminished investment/savings growth
+- A period in which you withdraw money from your RRSP can result in diminished investment/savings growth.

-- The withdrawal of funds means that you will not earn interest that might have accrued if the money had been invested
+- The withdrawal of funds means you will not earn interest that might have accrued if the money had been invested.

-- Although the funds you withdraw is not a loan in the ordinary sense, it is nevertheless a personal loan that must be repaid within 15 years
+- Although the funds you withdraw are not a loan in the ordinary sense, it is nevertheless a personal loan that must be repaid within 15 years.

 - Home Buyers’ Plans are limited in time, so you’ll need to be very prepared